yowainwright/yowainwright.github.io/_posts/2017-03-10-working-with-opts-es6.md

 This code needs an `el` property.
 It says, define the `el` property from `opts` (passed in from a function) or get the default `el` value.
 That's a lot of work to make sure that a property has a value.

-## How Option Readability Can Be Improved With ES6
+## Option Readability Can Be Improved With ES6

 ES6, with function destructuring allows us to make options code more readable.